Harrix/harrix-pylib/docs/funcs_md.md

 This function processes a Markdown text and increases the level of all headings (lines starting with '#') outside of code blocks by prepending an additional '#'.
-If a YAML header (delimited by '---') is present at the beginning of the text, it is preserved and re-appended before the processed Markdown content.

 Args: